TheCodeSinger/equibot/README.md

 You can use this site to help you generate a full OAuth Link, which includes a calculator for the permissions:
 [https://finitereality.github.io/permissions-calculator/?v=0](https://finitereality.github.io/permissions-calculator/?v=0)

+Or you can use the [discord developer portal](https://discordapp.com/developers/applications/me) where you created your bot.